csfeeser/Python/rpg/PROJECT_README.md

 Your challenge is to (either solo or part of a group) develop additional features into the RPG script that Chad demonstrated to you.
 Ideally, ALL the class's implementations will be included in one script!
 Some suggestions for implementations are provided below- you're also encouraged to come up with your own ideas!
+- Add additional rooms.
+- Find a way to add a description of each room that describes every direction you can go.
+- Find a way to have multiple items inside the same room.
+- Find a way to add descriptions to items that display when the item is picked up.
+- Create alternate win/loss scenarios.
+- Make a trapdoor.
+Once you go through it you can't go back that way!
+- Make a "teleport to" command that will put you in any room!
+- Find a way to survive your encounter with the monster!
 - **Labyrinth**- use the `rooms` list/dict model to create a maze!
 Life-threatening traps are always a plus.
 - **Combat**- create a function that, when triggered, enters combat mode.
 Player/monster health & damage must be calculated and win/lose conditions created!
 - **Riddles**- create a function that, when triggered, asks the player a series of riddles that may return some reward or punishment upon failure!